hero

 banner

-Causes of Canine Bloat: Uncovering Triggers
+Canine Bloat's Causes: Uncovering Triggers

 It is not entirely clear what causes gastric dilatation-volvulus (GDV), but in large breed dogs, especially those with a deep-chested conformation, there is a higher risk of gas accumulation in the large stomach.
 In most cases, it occurs after rapid eating of a large amount of food or following eating too close to vigorous physical activity (before or after).
 There is also a strong genetic predisposition.